 Created in 1913 with the enactment of the Federal Reserve Act, the Federal Reserve (the Fed) is the central banking system of the U.S. The Fed functions as the bank of the U.S. government, overseeing the nation’s financial institutions.
 As the central bank, the Fed safeguards and manages the U.S. economy and its money supply with its economic and monetary policies, which makes it a very powerful global player.
 Ben Bernanke is the current chairman of the Federal Reserve.

-Finally, some good economic news is coming to the U.S. economy…
+Finally some good news in the U.S. jobs market?